A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Spatiotemporal search method

-Note that the 1st of the 16 slices is shorter and contains 600 6-hour intervals from the start of the \textit{Fermi}-LAT science operation in August 2008 to the end of 2008.
-Due to this choice, the 2nd slice starts from the beginning of 2009, the 3rd slice starts from the beginning of 2010, and so on. \hdm{The 16th slice is also shorter and contains 944 $\mathrm{6-}$hour intervals of the data accumulated between May 2023 and January 2024;} \item We computed the flux summed over the four energy bands, including 0.5-0.8 GeV, 0.8-2 GeV, 2.0-5.0 GeV, and 5.0-500.0 GeV, for each of the spatial pixels.
-Given that we searched for short $\gamma$-ray transients, for each of the slices, containing 1500 6-hours intervals, we selected 400 6-hour intervals of the highest flux.
-We performed the VSSTW search within and around these selected intervals \hll{using them as ``seed intervals''.
-Note that these ``seed intervals'' are expectedly different for each spatial position;} \item Compared to \hlw{the searches} performed by \citet[][]{PMV2021} \hlw{and} \citet[][]{PM2023} which cover long transients, the time window can be significantly shortened when searching for short transients.
-We analysed data belonging to the \hbb{four} time windows starting \hbb{from the beginning} of a ``seed interval'' and ending \hbb{within} 24 hours.
-Thus, the minimal duration of a time window is 6 hours and the maximal duration of a time window is \hbb{24 hours}.
+For the second change we computed the flux summed over the energy bands used in this paper for each of the spatial pixels.
+Given that we searched for short $\gamma$-ray transients for each of the slices, containing 1500 six-hour intervals, we selected 400 six-hour intervals of the highest flux for every spatial pixel.
+We performed the VSSTW search within and around these selected intervals \hll{using them as `seed intervals'.
+We note that these seed intervals are expectedly different for each spatial position.}\LEt{***Quote marks should not be used for emphasis.
+If you are indicating that the word is being used in an unusual way or with a special meaning, the quote marks can remain (`single' quote marks in UK, ``double'' in US), but only for the first use.
+All subsequent uses of the word should be without quote marks. }

+For the third change, compared to \hlw{the searches} performed by \citet[][]{PMV2021} \hlw{and} \citet[][]{PM2023} which cover long transients, the time window can be significantly shortened when searching for short transients.
+We analysed data belonging to the \hbb{four} time windows starting \hbb{from the beginning} of a seed interval and ending \hbb{within} 24 hours.
+Thus, the minimum duration of a time window is six hours and the maximum duration of a time window is \hbb{24 hours}.

-These three changes allowed up to significantly reduce the required the CPU time and avoid the RAM overload. \end{itemize}
+These three changes allowed us to significantly reduce the required CPU time and avoid the RAM overload.
+We utilised the equivalent of 512 cores on a cluster over a period of 72 hours, resulting in approximately 37000 core-hours of computational time.